Two Wells Fargo Center: History

 As the bank changed names the buildings were renamed multiple times.
-In January 2002 all First Union buildings were took the Wachovia name as a result of First Union purchasing Wachovia.
+In January 2002 all First Union buildings were taken the Wachovia name as a result of First Union purchasing Wachovia.
 Two First Union became Two Wachovia Center.
 In December 2010, as a result of Wells Fargo's 2008 purchase of Wachovia, the building was renamed Two Wells Fargo Center.

-In January 2023 Wells Fargo announced it will be exiting One Wells Fargo Center and Two Wells Fargo Center by the end of 2023.
+In January 2023 Wells Fargo announced it would be exiting 301 South College and Two Wells Fargo Center by the end of 2023.
 The employees from these two buildings will be consolidated into 550 South Tryon and Three Wells Fargo Center.
 After consolidation is complete Wells Fargo will occupy 95% of 550 South Tryon.
 The bank will be renovating 21 floors of 550 South Tryon and the food court.
-Three Wells Fargo Center will have 14 renovated over the next two to years.
-The bank plans to rename both buildings at a later date.
+Three Wells Fargo Center will have 14 renovated over the next two to three years.

+In June 2023 the 32-story tower, 12-story building, and the 3.4-acre lot were listed for sale.
+Real estate firm CBRE was hired to market the buildings.
+No specific price released nor was any information about interested in the property discussed.
+The sale of the property is part of a larger effort by Wells Fargo to reduce its real estate footprint in Uptown.
+As of August 2023 CBRE is currently in the early of stages of finding potential buyers to convert the buildings to multifamily residential.

+In January 2024 two proposals were submitted to Charlotte Center Partners sponsored Reimagining Vintage Office Design Competition showcased how the building could be redesigned.
+The first proposal was by Gensler it includes converting part of the 32-story tower into a 324-unit residential tower and renovating the 12-story building to be a modern office building.
+The second proposal by Little Diversified Architectural Consulting would convert the entire building into a residential tower and include ground-floor retail.